A twin-anchored Alpine-lake fleet — GLIDEFORM and IRONWIND co-lead at 27.9% each.

 Multi-Dimension Presence

-KAJSA III posted 1st of 2 in the Swiss cohort on Comparative Time at 18.75 sec/nm vs ORC (25.96 ahead of MUSICA), 1st on Crew Effectiveness at 11.37 sec/nm residual (45.14 ahead), and 1st on Hull Efficiency Index at 0.477 (0.151 ahead of MUSICA at 0.326).
+KAJSA III posted 1st of 2 among the Swiss entries on Comparative Time at 18.75 sec/nm vs ORC (25.96 ahead of MUSICA), 1st on Crew Effectiveness at 11.37 sec/nm residual (45.14 ahead), and 1st on Hull Efficiency Index at 0.477 (0.151 ahead of MUSICA at 0.326).
 The Class A European champion was also the Swiss leader on every corrected-time dimension and on hull efficiency — a three-family multi-dimension presence in the conditions that prevailed at Palma.
 MUSICA's higher raw VMG numbers (7.03 kn upwind, 8.50 kn downwind) came from the TP 52 platform and its Class 0 scale, not from better allowance conversion; on the 40-race week, the DK 46 converted physics into a trophy and the TP 52 did not.
-A rare full-stack result from a 2-boat national cohort.
+A rare full-stack result from a 2-boat national group.

 • Comp Time: 18.75 sec/nm (1st of 2) · Crew Eff 11.37 (1st)